True Orthodox church: History

 The reformed church calendar was adopted by the mainstream Eastern Orthodox churches of Greece and Romania in 1924.
 At the moment of this adoption, True Orthodoxy began as Old Calendarism.
 True Orthodox were only laypeople and monks until 1935, when three bishops of the Church of Greece joined the movement in Greece.
 In 1955, one bishop of the Romanian Orthodox Church joined the movement in Romania.
-In the Soviet Union, the True Orthodox began in 1927-8 when some Eastern Orthodox Christians, among which some were "senior and respected bishops", severed communion with the Moscow Patriarchate.
+In the Soviet Union, the True Orthodox began in 1927-8 when some Eastern Orthodox Christians, among whom were some "senior and respected bishops", severed communion with the Moscow Patriarchate.

 The True Orthodox movement remained united in Romania.
 However, in Greece in 1937 the Greek Old Calendarists "divided"; the reason for their division was a disagreement on whether the sacraments performed by members of churches which have adopted the reformed calendar are valid or not.

 In 1971, the Russian Orthodox Church Outside of Russia (ROCOR) tried to unite the factions of Greek Old Calendarists, but failed.
 In 1999, the most important groups of Greek Old Calendarists were the Chrysostomites, the Matthewites, and the Cyprianites.

 After the ROCOR opened its first parishes in 1990 in Russia, many Christians from the Catacomb Church joined them.
 Since 2000, the prospect of reconciliation of ROCOR with the Moscow Patriarchate aroused opposition from traditionalists opposed to union with a church tied to the Soviet and post-Soviet regimes ruling Russia.
 Several churches descending from factions which rejected the 2007 reunion were formed; sometimes with more churches separating from the original schismatic churches.